MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-use-admin-utility.md

 #ms.custom: ""
 ---

-# Administration utility for operationalizing analytics with R Server
+# Administration utility for operationalizing analytics

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x**

 This article describes how to use the administration utility to configure the server for operationalization, set passwords, restart nodes, update ports, run diagnostics, and encrypt credentials.